nbaldy/DecisionTreeWrapper/README.md

 Recent Modifications:
 -Support non-numeric data/n
-  --->Change load_data method to encode non-numeric attributes using pd.get_dummies/n
+  --->Change load_data method to encode non-numeric attributes using pd.get_dummies\n
-  ---> This disallows target from being non-numeric, unless I can figure out how to have multiple targets/n -Change TargetCol obtaining to require valid column title/n -Remove showTree, as not needed for project/n
+  ---> This disallows target from being non-numeric, unless I can figure out how to have multiple targets\n -Change TargetCol obtaining to require valid column title\n -Remove showTree, as not needed for project\n
 -Add getMetrics, as needed for project/n
--Naming of Tree variables clarified (Array to TreeInfo)/n -Remove Regression Tree functionality (unneeded for project)/n
+-Naming of Tree variables clarified (Array to TreeInfo)\n -Remove Regression Tree functionality (unneeded for project)\n

 Limitations, not planned on improving:
 -Expects .csv file with the first row being attribute titles